Creating Company Culture on Zero Budget

 Whether you’re a start-up or micro-business, the truth is culture is much easier to create in the early days then it is when you’re a mammoth corporate – so first of all, we would say relish in your youth.

-But if you really want to ensure that the culture is strong even on zero budget, we’ve rounded up our top tips to move your business forward with purpose and happy people.
+But if you really want to ensure that the culture is strong even on zero budget, I’ve rounded up my top tips to move your business forward with purpose and happy people.

 Focus on Your Why